mikepsinn/think-bynumbers-jekyll/_posts/2012-01-17-suicide-terrorism-statistics.md

   The desired end as defined by the Bush administration would be the elimination of terrorism.
 They attempted to achieve this using the means of military invasion and occupation.
 The above graph suggests that the means used did not achieve the desired end.
 In fact, the means produce the opposite of the desired ends.
 </p>

-## The Public Believes that the Government Has Effectively Reduced Terrorist Capabilities But It Doesn&#8217;t Believe that Terrorist Capabilities Have Been Reduced
+## The Public Believes that the Government Has Effectively Reduced Terrorist Capabilities But It Doesn't Believe that Terrorist Capabilities Have Been Reduced

 According to [Pew polling](http://www.people-press.org/2009/02/18/obama-faces-familiar-divisions-over-anti-terror-policies/), a majority of the public (61%) believes that the ability of terrorists to launch a major attack is about the same (44%) or greater than (17%) it was at the time of the 9/11 attacks.
-So the public doesn&#8217;t think the hundreds of billions spent on the War on Terror are producing any reduction in capabilities.
+So the public doesn't think the hundreds of billions spent on the War on Terror are producing any reduction in capabilities.
 Yet, somehow the  the majority of the public (71%) continues to say the government has done very (22%) or fairly well (49%) in reducing the threat of terrorism.
-It&#8217;s hard to understand how one can think the government is doing a good job at reducing the threat of terrorism when one believes that it hasn&#8217;t been reduced.
+It's hard to understand how one can think the government is doing a good job at reducing the threat of terrorism when one believes that it hasn't been reduced.

 <p style="text-align: center;">
   <img class="aligncenter" title="Views of Terrorists' Capabilities Unchanged" src="http://www.people-press.org/people-press/files/legacy/493-5.gif" alt="Table Showing Views of Terrorists' Capabilities Unchanged (2002-2009)" width="438" height="162" />